raspberrypilearning/electricity-generation/en/step_3.md

 --- task ---

-Investigate the table below, decide on which country you will now create a graph for, and rename **Sprite1** with the name of the country you have chosen.
+Investigate the table below and decide on which country you will now create a graph for.

 Resource Type | UK | Norway | Indonesia
 --- | --- | --- | ---